henrycobbold/henrycobbold.github.io/_posts/2018-01-28-perceptron.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/brookes_SUS_form.png" alt="linearly separable data">

 In this scale a score of usability is calculated with the contribution of questions 1/3/5/7/9 the scale position indicated minus one.
 Questions 2/4/6/8/10 carrying forward a score 5 minus that indicated by the test subject on the form.
-The summed of the 10 fields are then totalled and multiplied by 2.5 to provide a score /100.
-68 or above is suggested to represent above average usability [186].
+The sum of the 10 fields are then totalled and multiplied by 2.5 to provide a score out of 100.
+68 or above is suggested to represent above average system usability [186].

 This combination of soft user opinion and harder statistical data can now be more systematically documented in order to clearly identify the important trends experienced during the user testing; a process eased with access to the screen capture and microphone for reference.